 Luke 6:38

 God delights in blessing us.
-And as long as we remember that we are only stewards of His blessings, we can become channels of blessing to others.
-Like Him we can give and give and give, and the supply will never end!
+As long as we remember that we are merely stewards of His blessings, we can become channels of blessing to others.
+Then, like Him, we can continue giving, because His supply never runs out!

 Christ had little, not even a place to lay His head.
-But He lived the most abundant life ever.
+Yet He lived the most abundant life ever.
 He cared abundantly, gave abundantly, blessed abundantly, forgave abundantly, and loved abundantly.
-And by his life and teaching, He showed us that the true abundant life lies in giving – not in holding on to things!
+Through his life and teachings, He showed us that true abundance lies in giving rather than holding on to things!